turumtaev/selfishTokens/README.md

 \text{margin} = \ln(200{,}000) - \ln(0.01) \approx 16.8.
 $$

 Between this large margin and a small margin (which adversely affects the loss), there should be a balanced choice that doesn't harm the loss too much while still improving performance for low-resource languages.
-Determining the optimal margin is a trade-off: a larger margin reduces the impact of irrelevant tokens but might not provide sufficient optimization for rare tokens.
-A smaller margin could spoil the loss without adequately benefiting the low-resource tokens.

 ## Hard negative sampling improve ranking of target tokens: